MicrosoftDocs/azure-devops-yaml-schema/task-reference/conda-environment-v1.md

 **`cleanEnvironment`** - **Clean the environment**<br>
 `boolean`.
 Optional.
 Use when `createCustomEnvironment == true`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Delete the environment and recreate it if it already exists.
-If not selected, the task will reactivate an existing environment.
+Deletes the environment and recreates it if it already exists.
+If this boolean is not selected, the task will reactivate an existing environment.
 <!-- :::editable-content-end::: -->
 <br>